ccneko/AutoGrantRec/README.md

 ## Remarks
 - This script first clears any existing record before filling the form according to your input file.
-- Add double quotes around PI name to let the argument parser read the whole name containing space as one argument.
+- When using the CLI version, add double quotes around PI name to let the argument parser read the whole name containing space as one argument.
 - The browsing may stuck, e.g. at the proposal menu, in some rare occasions due to browser request timing issue.
 Just rerun the script and this should be solved.